 Metallurgy Concentration Methods

-Methods for removing impurities called concentration, there are four methods of concentration (i) Gravity separation (ii) Magnetic separation (iii) Froth floatation (iv) Leaching
+Methods for removing impurities called concentration, there are four methods of concentration. (i) Gravity separation, (ii) Magnetic separation, (iii) Froth floatation and (iv) Leaching

 {tocify} $title={Table of Contents}

-(i) Gravity Separation:- This method is used when there is a difference in density of the ores and impurities.
+This method is used when there is a difference in the density of the ores and impurities.
 Commonly used for removing Si impurities.
 Gravity separation is also called hydraulic washing or lavation.

-(iii) Froth Floatation:- This method is mainly used for S¯² ores MS¯² + impurities.
-The principal of the froth floatation method is the wetting property of ores and impurities.
+This method is mainly used for S¯² ores MS¯² + impurities.
+The principle of the froth floatation method is the wetting property of ores and impurities.

 Process of Froth F to MetallurgyÂ

-In a large tank (oil + water + ore +collector + stabilizer) are mixed and compressed air is passed, air bubbles are formed which attach mineral particles on the surface and carried them as froth.
-In form of collector generally, we use- Pine oil and sodium ethyl xanthitane, and aniline and cresol work as froths stabilizers.
+In a large tank (oil + water + ore +collector + stabilizer) are mixed and compressed air is passed, air bubbles are formed which attach mineral particles on the surface and carry them as froth.
+In the form of collector generally, we use- Pine oil and sodium ethyl xanthitane, and aniline and cresol work as froth stabilizers.

-(iv) Leaching process:- X + Y are both water-insoluble so cannot separate and add leaching agent Z, which leaches X from a mixture of (X+Y), XZ+Y now they can separate each other.
+X + Y are both water-insoluble so cannot separate and add leaching agent Z, which leaches X from a mixture of (X+Y), and XZ+Y now they can separate each other.

 X + Y ⟶+Z⟶ XZ +Y